EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

    enos.sub.id=sub-1574736106350
    ```

-   Description to the properties is as follows:
+   Description to the properties is as follows.

    | Properties                 | Description                                                  |
    | -------------------------- | ------------------------------------------------------------ |